top of page

 The Mind's Eye by Oliver Sacks

 I've enjoyed all the Oliver Sacks books I have read.
-The Mind's Eye begins with his usual case studies in neurology and psychiatry, this time they are all visual conditions.
+The Mind's Eye begins with his usual case studies in neurology and psychiatry; this time, they are all visual conditions.

-Oliver Sacks is popularly known for Robin Williams portrayal of him in the film Awakenings, and for highlighting the work of Temple Grandin.
-His title The Man Who Mistook His Wife For A Hat was the first collection of his neurological cases I had read and I found his writing clear, fascinating, and intriguing.
+Oliver Sacks is popularly known for Robin Williams' portrayal of him in the film Awakenings and for highlighting the work of Temple Grandin.
+His title The Man Who Mistook His Wife for a Hat was the first collection of his neurological cases I had read, and I found his writing clear, fascinating, and intriguing.

-His experiences as a patient with ocular melanoma were interesting, as well as the cases of people who either retained their visual memory after blindness, or developed a whole new way of seeing, beyond what sighted people experience.
+His experiences as a patient with ocular melanoma were interesting, as well as the cases of people who either retained their visual memory after blindness or developed a whole new way of seeing, beyond what sighted people experience.

 As always, his neurological cases are fascinating and I highly enjoy spending time with Oliver Sacks.
 The writing is engaging and his conversational tone opens up the technical aspects of neurology to me.